Marans eggs and chicks will not be available in 2025.

 These would thus have considerable advantages for marketing, decreasing the number of potential breakages during transport, and the storage time of these eggs is quite longer than that of traditional eggs.

-This lower permeability often causes decreased hatchability of approximately 5 to 10% compared to majority of other breeds.
+This lower permeability often causes decreased hatchability of approximately 5 to 10% compared to the majority of other breeds.

 Black Copper and Blue Copper Roosters